Assembly: PresentationFramework (in presentationframework.dll)

 If the assembly icon is not specified, use the default Microsoft Windows icon.

-If you use Icon to specify a custom window icon, you can restore the default application icon by setting Icon to NULL-Verweis (Nothing in Visual Basic).
+If you use Icon to specify a custom window icon, you can restore the default application icon by setting Icon to a null reference (Nothing in Visual Basic).

 A single icon can be used in a variety of ways in Windows, including being shown in the title bar of a window, the task bar for a window, the ALT+TAB file selection list.
 Each of these shows the icon using a different size; a 16x16 pixel icon is displayed in the title bar of a window and in the task bar, while a 32x32 pixel icon is displayed in the ALT+TAB file selection list.
 Some applications, like Microsoft Windows Explorer, provide a View menu that allows you to choose the size of the icon you'd like to view.